dan-rodrigues/icestation-32/README.md

 ### Programming software on iCEBreaker

 Demo software is included under `/software` and can be programmed separately.
-An example to program the `sprites` demo:
+For example, to build and program the `sprites` demo:

 ```
 cd software/sprites/